Actinide

-The actinide (/ˈæktᵻnaɪd/) or actinoid (/ˈæktᵻnɔɪd/) series encompasses the 15 metallic chemical elements with atomic numbers from 89 to 103, actinium through lawrencium.
+The actinide (/ˈæktᵻnaɪd/) or actinoid (/ˈæktᵻnɔɪd/) series encompasses at least the 14 metallic chemical elements in the 5f series, with atomic numbers from 89 to 102, actinium through nobelium.
+Number 103, lawrencium, is also generally included despite being part of the 6d transition series.
 The actinide series derives its name from the first element in the series, actinium.
 The informal chemical symbol An is used in general discussions of actinide chemistry to refer to any actinide.

 The 1985 IUPAC Red Book recommends that actinoid be used rather than actinide, since the suffix -ide normally indicates a negative ion.
 However, owing to widespread current use, actinide is still allowed.
-Since actinoid literally means actinium-like (cf. humanoid or android), it has been argued for semantic reasons that actinium cannot logically be an actinoid, but IUPAC acknowledges its inclusion based on common usage.

-All the actinides are f-block elements, except the final one (lawrencium) which is a d-block element: on this basis the inclusion of lawrencium among the actinides has sometimes been questioned, as it is also a transition metal.
-The series mostly corresponds to the filling of the 5f electron shell, although in the ground state many have anomalous configurations involving the filling of the 6d shell due to interelectronic repulsion.
+Actinium through nobelium are f-block elements, while lawrencium is a d-block element and a transition metal.
+The series mostly corresponds to the filling of the 5f electron shell, although as isolated atoms in the ground state many have anomalous configurations involving the filling of the 6d shell due to interelectronic repulsion.
 In comparison with the lanthanides, also mostly f-block elements, the actinides show much more variable valence.
 They all have very large atomic and ionic radii and exhibit an unusually large range of physical properties.
-While actinium and the late actinides (from americium onwards) behave similarly to the lanthanides, the elements thorium, protactinium, and uranium are much more similar to transition metals in their chemistry, with neptunium and plutonium occupying an intermediate position.
+While actinium and the late actinides (from curium onwards) behave similarly to the lanthanides, the elements thorium, protactinium, and uranium are much more similar to transition metals in their chemistry, with neptunium, plutonium, and americium occupying an intermediate position.

 All actinides are radioactive and release energy upon radioactive decay; naturally occurring uranium and thorium, and synthetically produced plutonium are the most abundant actinides on Earth.
-These are used in nuclear reactors and nuclear weapons.
+These have been used in nuclear reactors, and uranium and plutonium are critical elements of nuclear weapons.
 Uranium and thorium also have diverse current or historical uses, and americium is used in the ionization chambers of most modern smoke detectors.

-Of the actinides, primordial thorium and uranium occur naturally in substantial quantities.
+Due to their long half-lives, only thorium and uranium are found on Earth and astrophysically in substantial quantities.
 The radioactive decay of uranium produces transient amounts of actinium and protactinium, and atoms of neptunium and plutonium are occasionally produced from transmutation reactions in uranium ores.
 The other actinides are purely synthetic elements.
-Nuclear weapons tests have released at least six actinides heavier than plutonium into the environment; analysis of debris from a 1952 hydrogen bomb explosion showed the presence of americium, curium, berkelium, californium, einsteinium and fermium.
+Nuclear weapons tests have released at least six actinides heavier than plutonium into the environment; analysis of debris from the 1952 first test of a hydrogen bomb showed the presence of americium, curium, berkelium, californium, and the discovery of einsteinium and fermium.

 In presentations of the periodic table, the f-block elements are customarily shown as two additional rows below the main body of the table.
 This convention is entirely a matter of aesthetics and formatting practicality; a rarely used wide-formatted periodic table inserts the 4f and 5f series in their proper places, as parts of the table's sixth and seventh rows (periods).